-The same procedure for creating a temporary account will be repeated each time the visitor gets invited to a company using AskCody visitor management system.
-Therefore, it is highly recommended for recurring visitors to create the AskCody permanent account.
-This also means, that withdrawing consent is automatically built-in to the system, either by Profiles being deleted after 24-hours or by users’ login in and withdrawing consent.
+The same procedure for creating a temporary account will be repeated each time the visitor gets invited to a company using the AskCody visitor management system.
+Therefore, it is highly recommended for recurring visitors to create an AskCody permanent account.
+This also means, that withdrawing consent is automatically built-in to the system, either by Profiles being deleted after 24 hours or by users’ login in and withdrawing consent.

-Data retention period is an important concept emphasized in GDPR.
-In a nutshell, it means personal data should only be used for as long as it’s needed to carry out activities it facilitates, after which it ought to be deleted.
+The data retention period is an important concept emphasized in the GDPR.
+In a nutshell, it means personal data should only be used for as long as it is needed to carry out activities it facilitates, after which it ought to be deleted.

 - A contractual necessity - when personal data is processed on the basis that it constitutes a legal obligation